jay-aye-see-kay/snyk-ignore-list/README.md

 # install
 yarn

-# run the main script (will calc diffs and print, will not make any real changes yet)
+# run the main script (will calc diffs and make any real changes)
-yarn ts-node ./src/main.ts
+yarn snykSync
 ```